Biobix/DeepRibo/README.md

 	  ....
 	$min_coverage
        	  ....
+---

 # Making predictions

 Once a model has been trained it can be used to make predictions on any other data you have parsed.
 For more information about the required parameters simply use the help flag:
+---

-`python DeepRibo.py predict -h`
+python DeepRibo.py predict -h

+	Create predictions using a trained model

+	positional arguments:
+	  data_path             path containing the data folders for predictions

+	optional arguments:
+	  -h, --help            show this help message and exit --pred_data PRED_DATA
+				data folder name present in the data path used to make predictions on (default: None)
+	  -r RPKM, --rpkm RPKM  minimum cutoff of RPKM value to filter the data used for predictions. (default: None)
+	  -c COVERAGE [COVERAGE ...], --coverage COVERAGE [COVERAGE ...] minimum cutoff of coverage value to filter the data used for predictions order (default: None)
+	  -M MODEL, --model MODEL
+				path to the trained model (default: None)
+	  -d DEST, --dest DEST  path to file in which predictions are saved (default: pred)
+	  -g GRU_NODES, --GRU_nodes GRU_NODES
+				size of the hidden state of the GRU unit (default:
+				128)
+	  -l {1,2}, --GRU_layers {1,2}
+				amount of sequential GRU layers (default: 2)
+	  -B GRU_BIDIRECT, --GRU_bidirect GRU_BIDIRECT
+				use of bidirectional GRU units (default: True)
+	  -m COV_MOTIFS, --COV_motifs COV_MOTIFS
+				amount of motifs (conv kernels) used by the convolutional layer (default: 32)
+	  -n FC_NODES [FC_NODES ...], --FC_nodes FC_NODES [FC_NODES ...]
+				nodes per layer present in the fully connected layers of DeepRibo (default: [1024, 512])
+	  --model_type {CNNRNN,CNN,RNN}
+				Use CNNRNN, CNN or RNN architecture (default: CNNRNN) --num_workers NUM_WORKERS
+				numbers of CPU units used for dataloading (default: 0) --GPU                 use of GPU (default: False)
+	  -v, --verbose         more detailed progress bar (default: False)

+---

 The output file is an extension of the `data_list.csv` file created when parsing the data.
-For more information about each column check the **Supplementary Information and Figures** from the [Online Article](.)
+More information about each column is provided in the **Supplementary Information and Figures** from the [Online Article](.).
+In case a custom model architecture was used to train a model, it is important to give this information to the script using the related arguments.

 # Pretrained models